The Co-opting of Spiritual Practice by our Capitalist Culture

 Even psychedelics are finding a wider audience.
 Besides the many notable therapeutic uses, micro-dosing is now all the rage in silicon valley, where it is seen as way of improving memory, cognitive function, mood, and creativity.

 How could anyone see a problem with any of it?
-I think it is great that these practices, once delegated to the fringe counter culture, are finding relevance for mainstream society.
+I think it is great that these practices, once relegated to the fringe counterculture or the mystical “East,” are finding relevance for mainstream society.
 It’s for everyone, and no one should be left out.
 If anyone told me they wanted to take LSD so they could be more creative at their tech job, I might even gift them the great book by James Fadiman, The Psychedelic Explorer’s Guide.

 But I am seeing a troubling trend.
 Not only are these practices benefiting society, but they are being changed by it as well.
 Some of this is reasonable and expected.
 We are westerners engaging in practices from the East, and thus we are going to adapt them to fit our needs.
 This is not the first time this has happened.
 As Buddhism spread throughout the East, it assimilated with various cultures to produce the wide spectrum of Buddhism we see today.
 Tibetan Buddhism is very different in form than Zen, and western Buddhism is developing into its own unique way.

 Change is natural.
 And yet, I can’t fathom in any way that the values of our dominant, neoliberal, materialistic culture can actually coincide with the values of compassion for all sentient life, with our inherent interconnectedness, or the sacredness of everyone.